 So far in this guide we have talked about the things you should do, without making any reference to who the 'you' is.
-Whilst there should always be a lead for the evaluation - as with any project, and we return to project teams here and governance here - a range of perspectives should be included in developing the evaluation design.
+Whilst there should always be a lead for the evaluation - as with any project, and we return to project teams here a range of perspectives should be included in developing the evaluation design.